cirorezende/meli-test-mktplace/README.md

 ## Running Locally

-Use Docker Compose to bring up dependencies (Postgres, Redis, Kafka, WireMock).
+Use Docker Compose to bring up dependencies (Postgres, Redis, Kafka).
+Distribution Centers are now mocked in‑process (no external WireMock container required).
 Then run the app with Maven or your IDE.

+### Project Structure

+The project was flattened into a single Maven module (`orders`) for simplicity.
+Legacy `service/` module artifacts were removed; all source now lives under the standard `src/main` and `src/test` roots.

 ## Testing

-Integration tests use Testcontainers (Kafka/Postgres/Redis) and WireMock.
+Integration tests use Testcontainers (Kafka/Postgres/Redis).
+The Distribution Center data is generated deterministically/randomly by an in‑process service, removing the need for WireMock.
 The suite expects `202` on order creation and validates end-to-end async processing.